dkelly255/PP4-Fantasy-Football-Centre/FEATURES.md

 #### (i) Article Display

 This feature enables the user to drill down into the contents of the site by clicking on the title of any article.
 Upon clicking, the detailed article view will load, showing the article's main image, followed by the textual content.
-This feature is the heart of the site functionality, and is where site visitors can browse & digest the Fantasy Football content on a regular basis.
+This feature is the heart of the site functionality, and is where site visitors can browse & digest the Django-related content on a regular basis.
 The formatting is again put together using custom bootstrap, and the design ensures a positive UX by having an uncluttered, clear area of focus for the site visitor.

 ![Article](readme/features-article.png)